wmeints/effective-llm-applications/README.md

 ## Reading the book

-The first chapter of the book is complete.
 Get a copy now and start reading!
 Read it on
 Leanpub: [Building effective LLM-based applications with Semantic Kernel](https://leanpub.com/effective-llm-applications-with-semantic-kernel)